brainlife/docs/docs/tutorial/diffusion-preprocessing.md

 1. Once the app is finished running, view the results by clicking the 'eye' icon to the right of the dataset
     * Choose 'fsleyes' as your viewer

-Once you're happy with the results, you're finished with this tutorial!
+**If you're happy with the results, then you have successfully finished preprocessing your dMRI data!
+You're now ready to move onto the next tutorial: diffusion tractography!**